-- Fig. Before mounting the machine place wide steel shims on the concrete foundation over the bolts. - Lift the machine and lower it in position.
-Never use the door or the door handle to lift or lower the machine since this can damage the door and door interlock. - Check that the machine is level front-to-rear and side-to-side and standing firmly on the six supporting points.
-Spacing washers must be used to take up space if one or more of these points is not resting against the floor/ foundation. - Fig. Place flat washers over the foundation bolts and secure the machine in position by tightening the self-locking nuts.
-See illustration 7 below. - Check and tighten the nuts every week for the first month to compensate for any setting of the foundation.
+Fig. • Place wide steel shims on the concrete foundation over the bolts.

+- Lift the machine and lower it in position.
+Never use the door or the door handle to lift or lower the machine. - Check that the machine is level front-to-rear and side-to-side and standing firmly on the six supporting points.
+Spacing washers must be mounted if one or more of these points is not resting against the floor/foundation. - Place flat washers over the foundation bolts and secure the machine in position by tightening the self-locking nuts.
+See illustration below. - Check and tighten the nuts every week for the first month.